 Asian hair: Oh, the many possibilities (shiny, thick hairstyles) and the many difficulties (lack of texture, when desired).
 Some believe that in life, we just can’t have it all… or can we?
 Here at All Things Hair, we like to think anything we want to do with our hair can be achieved one way or the other.
-For Asian hair, there’s no stopping us in providing ways to add texture to those straight and shiny locks, which many of us actually envy (trust us, so many people are jealous of your glossy hair).
+For Asian hair, there’s no stopping us in providing ways to add texture to those traditionally straight locks.

 Generally, Asian hair falls on the straight and coarse end of the spectrum which can sometimes feel boring for some, especially when you want to try out trendy hairstyles that require a certain feel, like a wave or a curl.
-Read on to discover two ways how you can add texture to your hair that would have people thinking that you probably were born with it!
+Read on to discover two ways how you can add a fun new texture to your hair!

 How to Add Texture to Asian Hair

 Go for a natural, non-stiff looking cut by getting layers.
 This is one of the easiest ways to achieve texture on Asian hair.
 Ask your stylist to create a set of layers in your hair to add volume and movement to your hairstyle.
 If you want something more edgy, ask for razored layers.
 This will give a more piece-y effect to the ends of the hair.
 This can also be achieved on shorter crops.